radgrad/docusaurus2/docs/developers/deployment/howto/build-a-release-mup.md

 First, check to make sure that settings.json and mup.js have the correct values for this release.

-If you are planning to load a new snapshot of the database, then you will need to first [reset the production DB](reset-db).
+If you are planning to load a new snapshot of the database, then you will need to follow the instructions to [reset the production DB](reset-db).

 ## Perform quality assurance